google/accompanist/docs/testharness.md

 The mechanism that the test harness uses is also not suitable for production code: in production, the default configuration as specified by the user and the system should be used.

+The mechanism that the test harness uses to override the configuration (`ContextThemeWrapper`) is currently not supported by layoutlib, meaning `TestHarness` will not work in Android Studio previews or screenshot testing that uses layoutlib.

 ## Download

 [![Maven Central](https://img.shields.io/maven-central/v/com.google.accompanist/accompanist-testharness)](https://search.maven.org/search?q=g:com.google.accompanist)